Luke Farrell (baseball)

-Luke Thomas Farrell (born June 7, 1991) is an American professional baseball pitcher who is currently a free agent.
-He made his MLB debut in 2017 with the Kansas City Royals and has also played for the Chicago Cubs, Texas Rangers, Minnesota Twins, and Cincinnati Reds.
+Luke Thomas Farrell (born June 7, 1991) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Kansas City Royals, Chicago Cubs, Texas Rangers, Minnesota Twins, and Cincinnati Reds.
+He made his MLB debut in 2017.

 Career

 Amateur

 Farrell attended Saint Ignatius High School in Cleveland, Ohio, and Northwestern University, where he played college baseball for the Northwestern Wildcats.
 In 2010, his freshman year, he was diagnosed with a schwannoma, a benign nerve sheath tumor on his jaw, that required surgical removal.
 He developed another tumor that was removed and treated with radiation therapy in 2011.
-In his four years at Northwestern, Farrell had 208 strikeouts, and was awarded with the Big Ten Medal of Honor his senior season.
+In his four years at Northwestern, Farrell had 208 strikeouts, and was awarded with the Big Ten Medal of Honor in his senior season.
 In 2011, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League, and returned to the league in 2012 to play for the Falmouth Commodores.

 Kansas City Royals

 The Kansas City Royals selected Farrell in the sixth round of the 2013 MLB draft.
-Farrell made 10 starts with Rookie Advanced level Idaho Falls, where he went 1–3 with a 6.65 ERA, although he did strike out 45 batters in 431/3 innings.
-Farrell's struggles continued in 2014 with Single-A Lexington, going 2–12 in 19 starts with a 5.25 ERA while striking out 8.5 batters per 9 innings.
-Farrell opened the 2015 season with High-A Wilmington, then was promoted to Double-A Northwest Arkansas in May.
-Farrell made 16 starts at Double-A, going 5–3 with a 3.09 ERA, although his K/9 dropped to 6.3.
-Farrell pitched 2016 with Triple-A Omaha, where in 19 appearances (14 starts), he went 6–3 with a 3.76 ERA.
+Farrell made 10 starts with the Rookie Advanced level Idaho Falls Chukars, where he went 1–3 with a 6.65 ERA, although he did strike out 45 batters in 431/3 innings.
+Farrell's struggles continued in 2014 with the Single-A Lexington Legends, going 2–12 in 19 starts with a 5.25 ERA while striking out 8.5 batters per 9 innings.
+Farrell opened the 2015 season with the High-A Wilmington Blue Rocks, then was promoted to the Double-A Northwest Arkansas Naturals in May.
+Farrell made 16 starts at Double-A, going 5–3 with a 3.09 ERA, although his strikeouts per 9 innings pitched dropped to 6.3.
+Farrell pitched 2016 with the Triple-A Omaha Storm Chasers, where in 19 appearances (14 starts), he went 6–3 with a 3.76 ERA.
 He returned to Omaha to begin the 2017 season, where he made 13 starts before earning a promotion to the major leagues on July 1.

 When the Royals needed a starting pitcher for the first game of a doubleheader against the Minnesota Twins, Farrell was called up from Omaha to make his major league debut.
 He gave up 5 runs in 22/3 innings and left the game as the pitcher of record, but did not receive a loss as Kansas City came back to win the game.
 Originally recalled as the 26th player for the doubleheader, Farrell was optioned back to Omaha the next day.
 Following the Royals' acquisition of three major league pitchers from the San Diego Padres, Farrell was designated for assignment on July 24.